tjhickey724/reactnative/courses/CS153aSum24Brandeis.md

 ## Week 3 Accessing Phone features

 ### Lesson 7 Mon 6/17/23
-Next we look into [AsyncStorage](https://reactnative.dev/docs/asyncstorage) which provides a way of persisting data when the app is closed and the reopened.
+Next we look into using the [ReactNative Storage package](https://github.com/sunnylqm/react-native-storage) which provides a way of persisting data when the app is closed and the reopened.

 We show how it is used in the [Pomorodoros Component](../code/AwesomeProject/components/Pomorodos.js)